matthewnau/randmoji/README.md

 # Randmoji
-This repository is my attempt at deciphering Bitmoji's private API.
-This allows you to manipulate combinations for the Bitmoji avatars, and to render any one that you would want in high resolution.
-In the process of reverse engineering Bitmoji, I designed this random generator in order to test that my understanding of the API was correct.
-This turned into a fun little project in itself, since the random generator comes up with the wackiest combinations!
+This is a random generator for making fun, and wacky random Bitmoji avatars!
+The Node.js file uses the private API to render a completely unique Bitmoji from a list of possible attributes.

 Randmoji can generate male and female Bitmoji avatars.
 No two avatars are similar.
 Every single one consists of multiple different combinations.
+See what funny combinations you can find!

 ---

 ## Understanding the Bitmoji API

-In order to create a Bitmoji, you must provide a unique user-id.
+In order to create a random Bitmoji, I had to understand how the API works.
+So here's what I figured out.
+You must provide a unique user-id.
 You can either use your own, or use someone else's since you are directly overriding the values associated with it.
 Look at the following example image URL:

 ```
 https://render.bitstrips.com//render/10221787/316830037_16_s4-v1.png?pd2={%22cranium%22:%22cranium_bm35%22,%22forehead%22:%22forehead_bm1%22,%22hair_back%22:%22hair_back_blank%22,%22hair_front%22:%22hair_front_bm35%22,%22hairbottom%22:%22hairbottom_blank%22,%22beard%22:%22beard_bm4_1%22,%22stachin%22:%22stachin_bm1_1%22,%22stachout%22:%22stachout_bm1_1%22,%22mouth%22:%22mouth_bm3%22,%22tongue%22:%22tongue_bm1_1%22,%22brow_L%22:%22brow_bm3%22,%22brow_R%22:%22brow_bm3%22,%22detail_T%22:%22detail_T_bm14%22,%22detail_L%22:%22_blank%22,%22detail_R%22:%22_blank%22,%22detail_E_L%22:%22detail_E_bm7%22,%22detail_E_R%22:%22detail_E_bm7%22,%22nose%22:%22nose_bm15%22,%22hat%22:%22hat_bmfloppy%22,%22glasses%22:%22glasses_bm3d%22}&colours={%22ff9866%22:9476876,%22ffcc99%22:5988934,%224f453e%22:12795028,%22926715%22:2073019,%2236a7e9%22:921868,%226f4b4b%22:8626436}&body={%22body_type%22:1}&sex=1&outfit=889221&proportion=3&cropped=%22body%22&scale=2&style=4